Ricobyter/Ricobyter/README.md

 - 📫 **Reach me at** :  **dhruvanandsingh2004@gmail.com**

-- ⚡ **Fun fact** : The young me would be very happy to see someone browsing through my profile.
+- ⚡ **Fun fact** : The young me would be very happy to see someone browsing through my profile

 ## Connect with me at
 <p align="left">